Skip to content

 • OpenCode owns execution

-• Open Cowork owns composition, packaging, and UI
+• Open Cowork owns composition, packaging, UI, sync, policy, and channel adapters

 At a glance